isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 We value well-placed whitespace as a significant help for readability.
-Just don't overdo it.
+Just don’t overdo it.

 ### <a name="Rl-order"></a>NL.16: Use a conventional class member declaration order